The Duchess of Cambridge in the Cambridge Lover's Knot tiara in December 2015

 Queen Mary's original was very like granny's with an extra row of pearls on top but in its best known modern version, worn by Diana with such regularity and now by Kate, that has gone and the tiara is all the better for it.
 The pearls are so stunning they don't really need the competition on top.
 This is a perfect combination of diamonds and pearls.

-There were some who questioned whether it was too soon for Kate to be seen in a tiara so assoicated with Diana but it was generally a popular choice and now seems rather obvious as a diadem for the duchess.
+There were some who questioned whether it was too soon for Kate to be seen in a tiara so assoicated with Diana when she first wore it to the annual Diplomatic Reception at Buckingham Palace back in December 2015 but by the time it made a repeat appearance at the same event in 2016, Kate's use of this famous tiara was much less talked about.
+It was generally a popular choice and now seems rather obvious as a diadem for the duchess.
 Now it's back in royal circulation, we can expect to enjoy many more looks at these pearls.